Birdless Summer

-Birdless Summer is an autobiography by Han Suyin.
+Birdless Summer is a 1968 autobiography by Chinese-Belgian-British physician and author Han Suyin.
 It covers the years 1938 to 1948, her work as a midwife in Chengtu and then going to London with her husband, who was a military attaché there.
-Also her training as a doctor, the start of the last phase of the Chinese Civil War, in which her husband died fighting for the Kuomintang.
+Also, her training as a doctor, the start of the last phase of the Chinese Civil War, in which her husband died fighting for the Kuomintang.

 She gives a vivid picture of the final years of Kuomintang rule in mainland China, and of reactions to the Japanese invasion.
 She also tells how she came to write her first book, Destination Chungking.
-This was actually a joint work, written from her notes but revised by an established writer.